Day-by-Day / November 15, 1805

 —William Clark

-End of the River Journey
+End of the Water Journey

 this I could plainly See would be the extent of our journey by water, as the waves were too high at any Stage for our Canoes to proceed any further down. in full view of the Ocian from Point Adams to Cape Disapointment, I could not See any Island in the mouth of this river as laid down by Vancouver.